gotome/Weather-Station/README.md

 This source code handles a arduino weather-station with humidity, temperature and pressure sensors.
-This following Sensor i use for my Porject:
+This following sensors i use for my Porject:

 "BMP180" pressure sensor
 "DHT22" humidity and temperature sensor